PROGRAMS

 Physical and Occupational Therapy

-The military horsemanship program is open to veterans and active duty military personnel.
+Open to veterans and active-duty military personnel.
 This program is primarily ground-based and focuses on building a relationship with the horse, focused on mutual respect, clear expectations, and trust.
 These interactions provide an opportunity for self-reflection, emotional awareness and stress tolerance.
 Our military and veterans horsemanship program is supported 100% by donors and grants so there is no fee to service members for this program.

+For participants at least 2 years old with no contraindications for mounted equine movement.
 In partnership with Bison Strides, Beyond Boundaries Therapy Services offers physical and occupational therapy using equine movement (also known as hippotherapy).
 Beyond Boundaries therapists use evidence-based practices and clinical reasoning to purposely manipulate the movement of the horse to engage the client’s sensory, neuromotor and cognitive systems to achieve functional outcomes (American Hippotherapy Association, 2020).
-Clients must be at least 2 years old and have no contraindications for mounted equine movement.
 Individuals interested in registering for physical or occupational therapy incorporating horses should contact Katie Havelka directly or call Beyond Boundaries at 701-356-0062.